Paul, Apostle of Christ: Filming

 According to Yorgos Karamihos, the director and producers urged the actors to be "as authentic and visceral as possible in order to be real" rather than take into consideration sensibilities of various religious groups.

 The filming was done on location on Malta.
 St. Paul's Island in Malta is known as the location where Paul and Luke were shipwrecked on their way to Rome.
 Many of the crew who worked on the film were culled from HBO's Game of Thrones, another production filmed in Malta.
 Karamihos said they were "some of the best people [in the local film industry]."
 Karamihos found Malta to be "one of the strangest places I've ever seen in my life – it is so built up for such a small place."
 He described it as "a strange combination of Africa, Asia, and Europe, bringing together all three continents both in the language and the culture and aesthetic."

 Release

 Paul, Apostle of Christ was originally scheduled to be released on the Wednesday before Easter, March 28, 2018, by Affirm Films.
 However, in February 2018, the film's release date was moved up to March 23, 2018.
 The film was released on DVD, Blu-ray, and digital platforms on June 12, 2018.

 Reception

 Box office

 Paul, Apostle of Christ grossed $17.6 million in the United States and Canada, and $5.4 million in other territories, for a worldwide total of $23 million, against a production budget of $5 million.

-In the United States and Canada, the film released alongside Pacific Rim Uprising, Midnight Sun, Unsane and Sherlock Gnomes, and it grossed $5 million, finishing 8th at the box office and projected to gross $2–7 million from 1,473 theaters in its opening weekend.
+In the United States and Canada, the film released alongside Pacific Rim Uprising, Midnight Sun, Unsane and Sherlock Gnomes, was projected to gross $2–7 million from 1,473 theaters in its opening weekend.
 It ended up debuting to $5.2 million, finishing 8th at the box office.